-This is my advice to anyone interested in pursuing a career in UX Design.
+This is my advice to anyone interested in pursuing a career in User Experience (UX) Design.

 They’re plenty of online courses that are free and excellent for learning about user-centric design.
-There is no excuse to not do one so go do some.
-I would go as far as doing as many as you can, learning is key.
+There is no excuse not to do one.
+I would go as far as doing as many as you can; learning is vital.
 Here are some sites that provide design courses:

 Create a portfolio that focuses on UX Design.
 There are plenty of options for creating a portfolio.
 A quick one is using something like Behance to create a free portfolio and upload all of your work (no matter how big or small).
 Here are some excellent articles about creating a portfolio:

 Tailor your CV for UX Design and say what makes you different than the rest of the candidates.
-Make sure to remove the parts that are irrelevant.
+Make sure to remove the unnecessary parts.
 Here are some resources that will help improve your CV:

 Your work is not going to perfect from the start or anything like it.
 Mastering your craft takes time, a lot of time and practice so just accept that your designs now are not as good as what they will be.

 Reach out to other designers in your area and online.
-If you’re shy like me this will be tough, I find it awkward meeting new people but I know its good for me.
+If you’re shy like me this will be tough, I find it awkward meeting new people, but I know its good for me.
 Networking helps you to learn, share and grow with other designers.
-A great place for meeting other designers online is the Designership slack community.
+An excellent place for meeting other designers online is the Designership slack community.

 Don’t compare yourself to others but compare yourself to who you were yesterday.
 This is the biggest advice I can give you as it will help you grow.
-You have your own skills, style, and personality so embrace it.
+You have your skills, style, and personality, so embrace it.

-Thats it from me!
-I really hope this helps and best of luck on your journey.
-I too have been in your position and it does take time but it will all be worth it.
+That's it from me!
+I hope this helps and best of luck on your journey.
+I, too, have been in your position, and it does take time, but it will all be worth it.

 If you enjoyed this article then you may want to read my other articles.